Legal travel to Cuba

 Why travel with Espíritu Travel?

 Espíritu Travel is a company that believes travelers want to experience authentic trips in a way that makes a positive impact to local communities and the places that they visit.
-It is not easy in a destination like Cuba but we try best.
+It is not easy in a destination like Cuba but we try our best.
 Our goal is connect travelers with meaningful, unique and well... awesome experiences while in Cuba.